TheOnAndOnlyZenomat/cluster/README.md

 * clicking to manually increase the counter
 * basic idea of a shop
   * currently one item implemented
-  * click a button, it will purchase the item and add increases the multiplier
+  * click a button, it will purchase the item and the `add`-function increases the multiplier
   * so like the infrastructure is there
-* adjusts to the terminal width and height on launch, but not afterwards (this could be easily fixed tho)
-* prints current points, delta of points, shop with amount of each item
+* prints current points, delta of points, shop with amount of each item and price
+* saving and loading

 ## Planned features

 ### "frontend"

-* [x] save progress
+* [x] save and load progress
 * [ ] more variety in the shop

 ### "backend"

 * [ ] fix enormous input lag
 * [ ] display shop programatically
-* [ ] make responsive
 * [x] document everything with Rust

 ## Conclusion